Darmatage/DES315_22SP_P1/prototyping1/Assets/Prefabs/StudentPrefabs/JulianBlackstone/JulianBlackstone_ColorWave_README.txt

 details section of the colorsystem script that is attached to the object!

+DISABLE VOLUMES:
+The disable volume is used for the sake of disabling a block set if the player is in an area where them not disabling would softlock the game.
+You can drag the instances of the walls or objects you want to activate on player collision into the volume's reference array in the details panel.

 -- Side Note --
 If you really want to use the currnet system for making any object colored, you must add a CircleCollider2D with the trigger checkbox